 Bindu Nayak, MD

-Specialty: Endocrinology
+Specialty: Endocrinology.

-Years in Practice: 17
+Years in Practice: 17.

-Works at: Confluence Health, Wenatchee
+Works at: Confluence Health, Wenatchee.

-Society memberships: WSMA, Endocrine Society, Chelan
+Society memberships: WSMA, Endocrine Society, Chelan-Douglas County Medical Society.

-Why WSMA: The WSMA holds a lot of meaning for me:
+Why WSMA: The WSMA holds a lot of meaning for me: Community, advocacy, collaboration, and a way for physicians to promote

-high quality care for all people in the state of Washington.
+high-quality care for all people in the state of Washington.

-Why serve on WSMA’s Board: I wanted to serve on the board
+Why serve on WSMA’s board: I wanted to serve on the board

 to bring a unique perspective from my experience of living in and